BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/labs/capitalize.md

 ## Achieving

-In this lab, we will be achieving a piece of software that takes a string as an argument and returns a capitalized version of that string.
+In this lab, we will be achieving a piece of software that takes a word or phrase as an argument and returns a capitalized version of that string.

 Your work will result in: